Nebuleon/mediawikitools/README.md

     user@host ~/mediawikitools $ java org.mediawiki.WikiShell [<wiki host or IP>] [<port>]

 Documentation for this shell can be found in the shell itself.
-Invoke the 'commands' command, then use 'help <command name>' to know more about one command.
+Invoke the `commands` command, then use `help <command name>` to know more about one command.